uzh-dqbm-cmi/cfDNA-Flow/README.md

 Settings for this demo are as follows: reads are trimmed, reference genome is hg38, mapping quality is 30, [SAM flag](https://broadinstitute.github.io/picard/explain-flags.html) is 40, CIGAR string is D.

 ### 4.3 Execution/Demo:
+To run all following commands you have to be in the root folder of the cloned code repository `cfDNA-Flow` (see above).
 To start preprocessing, execute the following command.
 Use the -np flag for a dry run to verify everything works correctly.

         snakemake -s Snakefile --configfile test/test_cfDNA_pipeline.yaml -j 2 do_preprocess -np